Hafazfaz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Contains all the scripts in the working directory
+Contains the script for the current working directory